 Housing Element: Cities and counties must have a general plan housing element adopted and certified by the California Department of Housing and Community Development (HCD) for the 2023-2031 Regional Housing Needs Allocation (RHNA), and maintain certification throughout the OBAG 3 program period to remain eligible for County & Local Program funding.
 After December 31, 2023, MTC will deprogram County & Local Program funds awarded to from the TIP for jurisdictions that do not yet have a certified housing element or have not maintained certification.
 Exceptions may be granted as detailed in Appendix A-1.
 Jurisdictions will have until December 31, 2024 to receive certification and have their County & Local Program awards reinstated.
-MTC staff will provide an update to the Commission on Bay Area jurisdictions' Housing Element certification progress in June 2024.
+Following a review of Bay Area jurisdictions' Housing Element certification progress in June 2024, the Commission will have the opportunity to reaffirm the grace period extension to December 31, 2024, or modify the Housing Element certification deadline or related policies for individual projects or sponsors.